 Determine the specific niche you’ll focus on.

-In order to properly communicate your value, you need to speak directly to the audience who your messaging most appeals to.
 When it comes to demonstrating thought leadership, LinkedIn is one of your best bets for gaining authority in your niche, with a large number of engaged executives and decision-makers serious about honing their craft and learning new things.

 Focus on your unique industry and work to become an insider that can be trusted.
 Whether you’ll be posting content or sending messages, all of your activities will be more effective if you narrow your activities down to a defined niche.